 Though 2020 may be the year retailers wish was an anomaly, the changes in carrier delivery models are here to stay for the foreseeable future.
 As parcel carriers continue to penalize large and heavy boxes with increased rates, partnering with a final mile logistics provider like USPack ensures your parcels are promptly and safely delivered, while saving your bottom line.
 With our multi-carrier footprint, specialized resources, and dedicated team, we not only deliver products, we deliver a great customer experience.

 Each month we gather a handful of the most interesting articles from around the internet.
 We share them weekly on our company page, then all at once in Logistics Insights.
 Enjoy!
-Editor’s Notes What Do Major Hospital Centers and Retail Distribution...
+Gearing Up for Peak Season: Critical Last-Mile Delivery // Total Retail Customer...